janhsimon/aem/readme.md

 (The fields above are repeated for each vertex in the model.)

 The bone indices index into the [bone section](#bone-section).
 The sum of all bone weights is always 1.
+If a vertex is affected by less than 4 bones, the additional bone weights are 0.0, and the corresponding bone indices are undefined.

 ## Triangle Section